-FR CHRYSOSTOMOS TYMPAS, PhD, is a priest of the Archdiocese of Thyateira and Great Britain, serving at the monastery of St John the Baptist, Essex, and a medical doctor.
+FR CHRYSOSTOMOS TYMPAS, PhD, is a priest of the Archdiocese of Thyateira and Great Britain, serving in the parish of St Anargyre, Highgate, London, and a medical doctor.
 He lived as a monk for many years in the monastery of Dionysiou on Mount Athos, where he published books on issues referring to the Philokalic tradition.
 He has recently received his doctorate from the Centre for Psychoanalytic Studies, University of Essex.
 His thesis compares individuation and deification, namely the psychological and spiritual development in Carl G. Jung and Maximus the Confessor.
 His pastoral and academic interests revolve around the relationship of the 'psychological' and the 'spiritual' within a framework of ontological and phenomenological parameters determining human life.